Pennsylvania

 To complete the ballot, the voter must follow these steps, or the ballot will not be counted:

-• Read instructions and fill out the front and back of the ballot, using either blue or black ink.
+• Read instructions and fill out the front and back of the ballot, using either blue or black ink, but not both.

 • Seal the ballot in the inner envelope that says “Official Election Ballot,” also known as a “secrecy envelope.”